Section 21 eviction

 This doesn't apply if your tenancy started before 1 October 2015 and has not been renewed since.

-From 1 June 2019 landlords and agents can only charge fees in certain situations.
+From 1 June 2019 landlords and agents can only:

 Your landlord can't give you a valid section 21 notice for the next 6 months if the council orders your landlord to do repairs under either an: